This Galaxy Defenders review was made after playing through six missions.

 - The dice rolling combat system is not great in this game.
 Rolling dice to attack and then rolling dice to defend those attacks has been done to death, and designers simply have to find a better way to implement this mechanism.
 For example, you and your group can put a lot of thought into how to handle the aliens, and then all of that hard work can be erased through unlucky rolls of the dice.
 Yes, you can mitigate some of those unlucky rolls with your abilities, which is good, but for the most part you are just hoping for good rolls.
 Some people do like this dice system, though, so it’s not going to bug everyone.

 Galaxy Defenders is a good cooperative board game that has unique characters, a great campaign system, and a slightly stale dice rolling mechanism.
 It has pretty good replay value thanks to its randomized missions, and multiple Galaxy Defenders expansions have already been released.

-While Galaxy Defenders isn’t our favorite science fiction co-op game, it is one that we will keep since it is a ton of fun to play and because we want to eventually beat all of the missions!
+While Galaxy Defenders isn’t my group’s favorite science fiction co-op game, it is one that we will keep since it is a ton of fun to play and because we want to eventually beat all of the missions!

 Galaxy Defenders Links

 BoardGameGeek | Amazon | CoolStuffInc | eBay

 Thanks for taking the time to read our Galaxy Defenders board game review!